biosustain/cameo/docs/development.rst

 Good coding practices
 =====================

-Cameo developers and user are encouraged to avoid making expensive copies of models and other data structures.
+Cameo developers and users are encouraged to avoid making copies of models and other data structures.
 Instead, we put forward a design pattern based on transactions.

 .. code-block:: python